Divorce Vs Separation In Singapore: Making The Right Choice

 Can I File For A Divorce Immediately?

-You can only file a Divorce in Singapore if you and your spouse have been married for at least three years.
-The Court may grant a Divorce to those who have suffered exceptional hardship or those whose spouses have been exceptionally unreasonable and cruel against the plaintiff.
+You can only file for a Divorce in Singapore if you and your spouse have been married for at least three years.
+The Court may grant a Divorce to those who have suffered exceptional hardship or those whose spouses have been exceptionally unreasonable and cruel to the plaintiff.

 What Happens When The Other Party Does Not Agree To Divorce?